-D.C. high school sports might return soon — but games are still a question mark
+D.C. high school sports might return soon, but competitions are still a question mark

 If D.C. sports return, they will resume in stages.
 First, teams will participate in individual conditioning.
 After that, squads will be allowed to train without contact.
 The third stage is for teams to hold practices with moderate contact.

-Progressing from each stage to the next will depend on the District’s number of coronavirus cases and the D.C.
-Department of Health’s guidance on the safety of practices, Ray said.
+Progressing from each stage to the next will depend on the number of D.C.’s coronavirus cases and the health department’s guidance on the safety of practices, Ray said.

 It is unclear when teams will be allowed to ramp up to the next stage.

-Will D.C. schools play games this school year?
+Will D.C. schools have competitions this school year?

 Maybe.
-The D.C.
-Department of Health may only allow competitions if coronavirus cases continue to decrease.
+The D.C. health department may allow competitions only if coronavirus cases continue to decrease.
 Teams must first get through the three stages of practicing without a spike in cases.

 If competitions are allowed, Ray said, the DCSAA will hold state championships for spring sports.